Recruitment Policy Procedure in HRM with a Sample of Recruitment and Selection Policy for Example

-2. To guide managers and supervisors regarding their role in recruitment process following the employment policy.
+2. To guide managers and supervisors regarding their role in the recruitment process following the employment policy.

 Responsibility of Managers and supervisors:

-3. To make sure correct job description is prepared for the vacant positions to solve the purpose of recruitment policy.
+3. To make sure the correct job description is prepared for the vacant positions to solve the purpose of the recruitment policy.

-4. Must have clarity on the staffing level for their department are determined and authorised as per recruitment policy of a company.
+4. Must have clarity on the staffing level for their department are determined and authorized as per recruitment policy of a company.